Intercropping | 10 Types, Advantages and Disadvantages

 One can notice crop intensification in terms of both space and time dimensions under the inter-cropping system.

 The major benefit is it increases the production per unit area compared to single cropping through the effective use of resources and nutrients, including water and solar energy.
-Inter-cropping is preferred over sole cropping as a result of superior yield due to the efficient utilization of available resources.
+Inter-cropping is preferred over sole cropping due to superior yield and efficient utilization of available resources.

 Main Crop or Base Crop

-The base crop is one that is grown as a main source of income on the farm.
+The base crop is grown as a main source of income on the farm.
 A suitable intercrop is grown between the vacant spaces of the main crop.

 Intercrop is the plantation of different crops between the main crop’s vacant spaces.

-It tends to have a short life cycle and is mainly grown with the intention of additional revenue, but it also mitigates losses during main crop failure.
+It tends to have a short life cycle and is mainly grown with the intention of additional revenue, but it also mitigates losses duing main crop failure.

 Different types of intercropping systems